What FX's Pose Taught me About Personal Style

 The earliest balls recorded took place at Harlem's Hamilton Lodge from 1869.
 The events became a safe space for gay men to meet, whilst some to chose express themselves through drag.
 Judging from the judgemental tone coming from article, no wonder these balls were kept low-key.

 The modern reinvention of ballroom culture is accredited to Crystal LaBeija.
 With the help of fellow drag queen Lottie, she established the alternative family unit under the legendary House of LaBeija.
 They also built new balls primarily for black, Latino, and queer members of the community.
-This was in response to years of racial prejudice in the predominantly white balls of New York City.
+This was in response to years of racial prejudice at the predominantly white balls of New York City.

 Always Having a Moment - The Onscreen Style of Pose.